 During the academic year 2019 2020, the main focus was on the response having an impact in the local community.
 For example, in Year 2, one of the Big Questions was “Do Animals Need Protecting?”
 As part of this topic, children explored how consequences of man-made issues affect animals and also look at how local charities support animals.
 Children were to decide whether to and how to support these charities and make a difference to how animals are treated.

-During the academic year 2021 – 2022, our aim was to widen this response to the global community and also to allow the children greater independence and ownership of the end choices they make.
+During the academic year 2021 – 2022, our aim is to widen this response to the global community and also to allow the children greater independence and ownership of the end choices they make.

 In addition to this, we also recognised that some of our children were not gaining the basic ‘general knowledge’ that we would have expected them to have.
 This inspired us to implement ‘Welly Week’ which is one week per half term (excluding Autumn 2) where children come off their regular timetable.
 All children have a designated outdoor space in the local community which is their location for the full year.
 During Welly Week, they visit, make scientific observations and predictions and look closely at the world in which they live.
 Work throughout the rest of the week is based on their findings (e.g. maths – they may measure the width of leaves collected etc) and also provides meaningful opportunities for children to apply their knowledge and skills from other areas (e.g write a letter to the council complaining about the litter they have seen.
-In 2021 – 2022 we have broadened this to include a range of enrichment weeks – our first being our Art History Week.